Vegetable Bolognese with Pappardelle

 Vegetable Bolognese with Pappardelle is a simple recipe and anyone can make it with a few easy steps!

-How To Make my Vegetable Bolognese:
+How To Make Vegetable Bolognese with Pappardelle?

 1. First, prep all the vegetables.
 Finely chop carrots, celery, onion, garlic, and mushrooms and placing them onto a plate.
 Then finely chop fresh basil and set it aside.